Is Satin Silk?

 Silk’s production is fiddly and time-consuming, bumping up the cost.

-Satin can be made from cheaper synthetic fibres, keeping the price down
+In contrast, satin can be made from cheaper synthetic fibres, keeping the price down.

 Lily